Jared-Glenn/Camelot_The_Resistance/README.md

 Your goal is to ensure that Evil wins, but not through assassination.

 ##### Reveal
-*Once per game, while Excalibur is in at Camelot.*
+*Once per game, while the Excalibur Search is in at Camelot.*

 You may declare as a Knight of Camelot, Sir Galahad, or Sir Lancelot (your choice).
 When you do, you instruct all players to close their eyes and hold their fists out in front of them.
 Name one good role (for example, King Arthur, Sir Gawain, etc.).
 If a player has that role, they must raise their thumb to indicate they are playing that role.
 You can then instruct all players to put their hands down, open their eyes, and resume play normally.